DTJF/cmakefbc/ReadMe.md

 The command `ADD_Fbc_DEPS` requires a single parameter, which is the name of the target.
-The related CMake macro reads all source files from the target properties and calls the fb_depends tool to create a file with the dependency trees.
+The related CMake macro reads all source files from the target properties and calls the cmake_fb_deps tool to create a file with the dependency trees.
 Then this macro includes the generated file to your CMakeLists.txt file.
 The generated file also contains a custom command which re-builds the file when one of the source files in the